jeromeetienne/AR.js/docs/posts/post-XX-how-to-use-arjs-with-aframe.md

 # post for a-frame blog
-how to make augmented reality with AR.js
+## How To Easily Create Your Own Augmented Reality with AR.js

-Dont worry, you can do it with only 8 line of html.
+### Don't Worry It's Less Than 10 Lines of HTML

 ---